gustawdaniel/gustawdaniel/src/content/blog/en/2021-07-08-xss-attack-using-script-style-and-image.md

 author: Daniel Gustaw
 canonicalName: xss-attack-using-script-style-and-image
 coverImage: http://localhost:8484/94f5cc49-c10e-49c3-ad37-095e876d51cb.avif
-updateDate: 2021-07-08 13:51:40+00:00
 description: Learn how to infect a page using an XSS attack with the script, style, or image tags.
 You can see how to replace the content of the page with your own even without javascript.
 excerpt: Learn how to infect a page using an XSS attack with the script, style, or image tags.
 You can see how to replace the content of the page with your own even without javascript.
 publishDate: 2021-07-08 13:51:40+00:00
 slug: en/xss-attack-using-script-style-and-image
 tags: